Alex Epstein (American writer)

-Epstein is a former adjunct scholar at Cato Institute, a libertarian think tank, and a former fellow at the Ayn Rand Institute.
-He rejects the overwhelming scientific consensus on climate change, which is that climate change is dangerous, progressing, and human caused, although he objects to being labeled as a climate change denier.
+He is a former adjunct scholar at Cato Institute, a libertarian think tank, and a former fellow at the Ayn Rand Institute.

 Early life and education

 Epstein grew up in Chevy Chase, Maryland, and attended Montgomery County Public Schools, where his favorite subjects were mathematics and science.
 He has said he was influenced by Ayn Rand, especially her novel Atlas Shrugged, and also Thomas Sowell.
-He is Jewish but not religious.

 He attended Duke University, where for two years he was editor and publisher of The Duke Review.
 He studied philosophy and computer science, graduating with a Bachelor of Arts.

 Career

 Ayn Rand Institute

 From 2004 to 2011, Epstein was a writer and fellow at the Ayn Rand Institute, a non-profit organization in Irvine, California, that promotes Ayn Rand's novels and Objectivism.

 Center for Industrial Progress

-In 2011, Epstein founded the Center for Industrial Progress (CIP), which he calls a "for-profit think tank".
+Epstein founded the Center for Industrial Progress (CIP), an organization that he calls a "for-profit think tank", in 2011.
+According to Epstein, his list of clients has included the president of the Kentucky Coal Association and thecoaltruth.com, a project which Desmog tied to employees of Alliance Coal.
+Epstein's think-tank does not disclose its funding, although Epstein has received payment from fossil fuel companies for consulting services.

-In 2012, Epstein debated American environmentalist Bill McKibben while representing CIP at an event held at Duke University.

 In 2013, Rolling Stone placed Epstein and the Center for Industrial Progress on its list of top global warming deniers.
-Epstein wrote a rebuttal in Forbes that criticized the term global warming denier, which he said was a smear tactic intended to liken critics of environmentalism to Holocaust deniers.
+Epstein wrote a rebuttal in Forbes in which he denied being a climate change denier and rejected the term.

 In 2014, Epstein and CIP publicly supported the Keystone Pipeline.
 He wrote The Moral Case for Fossil Fuels, which reached #17 on a list of bestselling science books in early December 2014.
-In the book he calls the idea that the majority of climate scientists agree that humans are causing climate change a "fabrication."
-A Foreign Policy review of the book found that it "doesn't engage with much of the relevant scientific context" and "paints a paranoid picture of a climate science that cannot be trusted."
+In the book he calls the idea that the majority of climate scientists agree that humans are causing climate change a "fabrication".
+A Foreign Policy review of the book found that it "doesn't engage with much of the relevant scientific context" and "paints a paranoid picture of a climate science that cannot be trusted".